arjunkhode/JavaScript-interview-preparation/README.md

 	> newStuff.thing
 	< "Hello World"

 Suppose we want to test out call by reference feature of objects.
 We have `b` inside `func` inside `obj`.
 We assign object `b` to a variable `thing`.
 We create a new object newStuff and try to assign "Hello world" to thing.
 Does this modify thing and hence the original `b` object?

-No!
-Because everytime we use `=` it is an exception to call by reference.
-Instead of modifying the original copy, it creates a new memory space for the value on left hand side and puts the new assigned value in it.
-So, thing remains as it is.
-Whereas `newStuff.thing` is an entirely new variable inside the scope of newStuff and contains a value of "Hello World".
+It should.
+But in this case, we are referring to an object containing its own local variable thing.
+Hence it does not explicitly reference the global thing that we had.

+	var buff = [1,2,3]
+	undefined
+	var cuff = buff
+	undefined
+	cuff.pop()
+	3
+	cuff
+	[1, 2]
+	buff
+	[1, 2]

+Above, since arrays are objects, they are passed by reference.
+The buff array is modified above.
+If you did not want to modify it, just copy it with the spread operator. `var cuff = [...buff]` This won't let buff change when cuff is changed.

 # Execution stack, variable environment & outer variable environment